zahidr/zahidr/README.md

       The ability to break down complex business domain.
       Flexible enough to deal with real world e-commerce consumer demands i.e Response timing.
       I adopted these concepts whilst working in English Software development companies for five years.
-      Five years was ample for me to see there are three sides to Software development.
+      Five years were ample for me to realise there are three sides to Software development.
-      The good, the bad and the ugly and the need to become a self learner.
+      The good, the bad and the ugly and I had the skills to identify each side.
 - 🌱 I’m currently learning  Microprofile on openliberty Reactjs , RDBMS Postgres
 - 💞️ I’m looking to collaborate on  e-commerce projects
 - 📫 How to reach me zahidr1000@gmail.com